RPasecky/RPasecky.github.io/portfolio.md

 There are just *24* satellites responsible for beaming down GPS information to a  majority of devices that you interact with every day.
 When you get down to it the amount of active, man-made objects in space is actually quite tiny.
 In humanity's entire history, we've only pushed a few thousand objects into space, thats less than the amount of grains in a cup of rice.
 We're just at the beginning of our journey into our little slice of the Universe.

-My goal with ARGlobe is to guide users to an understanding what's going on in earths orbit.
-ARKit made visualizing that neighborhood possible, and fun.
-Possible to show what satellite constellations are out there, what they do, what orbits they use, and what they are there for.
+My goal with ARGlobe is to guide users to an understanding what's going on in earth's orbit.
+ARKit made visualizing that neighborhood possible, and fun, to show what satellite constellations are out there, what they do, what orbits they use, and what they are there for.

 #### On this project:
 - Responsible for Design, Code,